dewittpe/pedbp/data-raw/README.md

 # pedbp Raw Data

 pedbp requires a lot of source data.
-This file documents when source data was accquired and what target data sets are built from the soruce data.
+This file documents when source data was acquired and what target data sets are built from the source data.

 ## "Exported" Data